guija/sprung/README.md

 Sprung is intended to be used only with the keyboard.
 Therefore the UI is deliberately simple.

 ## Download
-You can download sprung from http://sprung.netzauftrag.com/releases/
+You can download the Sprung installer from http://sprung.netzauftrag.com/releases/

 ## Installation
-At the moment there is no installer available.
-Just extract the zip archive and start Sprung.exe.
+Download the installer of the most recent version from http://sprung.netzauftrag.com/releases/
+Run the installer.
+The installer will create a shorcut on your desktop.
+Start Sprung by clicking on that shortcut.
 Enjoy by using the default keyboard shortcut `Alt+Space`
 You can configure the shortcut yourself (See Settings below)

-If you want Sprung to be launched on every system startup just put a shorcut in your startup folder.
+If you want Sprung to be launched on every system startup just put a copy of the shorcut in your startup folder.
 (You can open your startup folder by typing `Win+R` -> `shell:startup` -> `Enter`)

 ## Demo
 Here is a simple demo of how Sprung works: